rei/rei-cedar-docs/docs/patterns/notifications/README.md

 -  Confirmation message in the page `<title>` if the submission causes a page reload or a new page load.

-##### Disabled elements
--  Some dynamic forms will make the submit button unavailable until the form is completed correctly.
-This can be very confusing to users if insufficient error identification is provided
+#### Server-side Validation
+In the server-side validation, information is being sent to the server and validated using one of server-side languages.
+If the validation fails, the response is then sent back to the client, page that contains the web form is refreshed and a feedback is shown.

+#### Client-side Validation
+By using script languages user’s input can be validated as they type.
+This means a more responsive, visually rich validation.

+With client-side validation, form never gets submitted if validation fails.
-#### Useing Available Cedar Components
+#### Using Available Cedar Components

-the following Cedar components provide generic validation styling
+by default, cedar form elements error message pattern  default to adding `role="status`, automatically setting your validation to a notification the following Cedar components provide generic validation styling
 - cdr-input
 - cdr-form-group